cindent

 Works with rails partials if vim rails is installed.

-A good trick with ctags is to symlink actionpack and then run ctags
+A good trick with ctags is to symlink actionpack and then run ctags again, this

 way I can jump to view helpers